 This is not democracy.
 At best it serves majority self-interest; at worst, it is the idle admiration of a political celebrity.
 Despite this, the capitalist elite has always managed to sell it as 'true democracy' in which the dispossessed individual is convinced that he has freedom, control, opportunity and property.
 Thus from the misery of his suburban existence, the labourer becomes so convinced of his freedom that he vigorously defends and - where opportunity presents itself - practices the principles and policies of those who enslave him.

 Western 'representative' democracy is not true democracy.
 It is simply a mechanism for expediting majority self interest.
 It is a Tyranny of The Majority.
 Since the mind of this majority is shaped by the mass-media propaganda machine of an elite minority, it is really a Tyranny of The Elite.
 It is their means of subjugating the masses.
 This is no different from the ancient feudalism from which this 'democracy' supposedly freed us.

 Democracy can work.
 But for it to do so, two conditions must be met.

 Everybody must judge each issue in the light of the common good.
 Any judgement must be resolved so that not one individual is harmed or oppressed by it.
 This requires unconditionally that each must 'love his neighbour as himself'.

 Additionally, everybody who is governed must be personally known by those who govern.
 In other words, everybody must know everybody else, including their particular circumstances, strengths, weaknesses and difficulties.
-Everybody must share a common socio-economic context.
+Everybody must share a common social and economic context.